She seeketh wool and flax and worketh willingly with her hands. -Proverbs 31:13

 What's Missing?

-This pair of hand warmers is for my sister, but they look unfinished to me.
 The beads across the wrist aren't quite enough, but I haven't figured out what else to do with them.
 Maybe a bit of contrasting color or fabric inside peeking out either at the finger end or the wrist end?
 Constructive criticism is welcome!

 Labels: